150 g (about 5) egg whites

 Let macarons sit 30-120 mins or until tops are dry and smooth.

-This process can be sped up with a fan on a low setting or dehydrator.
+This process can be sped up with a fan on a low setting.

 Once cookies are completely cooled, fill generously.